3VAbdAVE/hugo-sadGrl/README.md

 If that starts without errors, open a browser to localhost:1313, and you should see the site.

+![Default Site](screenshots/theme-default-config.png)

 All features are enabled by default.
 The layout is easily customized.
-![Default Site](screenshots/theme-default-config.png)
+The default templates also include some instruction text to help get accustomed to Hugo and how this theme works.

 ## Configuration